pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

 to an autopilot plugin, you could use these APIs to locate the autopilot plugin.

-.. py:data:: XPLMPluginID

-   Integer plugin ID.

-.. py:data:: XPLM_NO_PLUGIN_ID
-   :value: -1

-   Value of :py:data:`XPLMPluginID` when refering to no plugin.
+.. note:: These interfaces are used to communicate with non-XPPython3 plugins.

-.. py:function:: XPLMGetMyID(None) -> int:
+.. py:function:: getMyID()

- :return: :py:data:`XPLMPluginID`

- This routine returns the plugin ID of the calling plug-in.
+ Return the integer plugin ID of the calling plugin.
 Call this to get your own ID.

  .. note::